CSCfi/csc-user-guide/docs/apps/zonation.md

 `module load zonation`

-Zonation usage in Puhti-rhel8 happens through a container system called [Singularity/Apptainer](https://sylabs.io/docs/) which is very similar to Docker.
-CSC provides a [__apptainer_wrapper__](../computing/containers/run-existing.md) command that makes running these containers simpler for the user.

-After loading the Zonation module you can run normal zonation commands in the following way:
+After loading the Zonation module you can run zonation commands in the following way:

 ```
-srun apptainer_wrapper exec <zonation command>
+z5 <command arguments>
 ```

+> Note that Zonation 4 needs `apptainer_wrapper exec` before the Zonation command to be run in Puhti-rhel8.

 ### Example